The technician at her feet looked up. “How does that feel?”

 Taboo by Les Baxter.

 “Any alleged crimes peripheral to this case are not your concern.”
-He glanced down to her socks like he just noticed she had no shoes.
+He glanced down to her socks as if he had just noticed she had no shoes.
 “You should’ve reported him to us.”

 “Check your records, chief.”
 Nio crossed her arms.
 “I tried.”

 Erving’s mouth turned down slightly.
-Before he could respond, the front door opened, and Del walked in wearing a suit, crisp white dress sneakers, and fancy lavender tie.
+Before he could respond, the front door opened, and Del walked in wearing a tailored suit, crisp white dress sneakers, and a fancy fuchsia tie.

 Erving raised a hand to him.
-“I believe you already met Agent Axl Quinn from the Bureau’s Minneapolis office.”
+“I believe you already met Agent Orlando Quinn from the Bureau’s Minneapolis office.”

-“Agent Quinn has been undercover in Aberdeen for the last six weeks.
+“Agent Quinn has been undercover here for the last six weeks.
 Wittingly or otherwise, you assisted the department with a very important case, which is the only reason I’m even contemplating this farce.”

-“Why does the FBI care about some backwater in South Dakota?”
+“Since when does the FBI care about some random strip club in the middle of nowhere?”

-“The president has declared that the deep core program is vital to the nation’s strategic reserve.
-For reasons of history, countries with mineral deposits in Africa and South America prefer dealing with the Chinese over Europe or America.”
+“Since the president declared the deep core program vital to the nation’s strategic interests.
+For reasons of history, countries with mineral deposits in Africa and South America prefer dealing with the Chinese.”